cmvandrevala/more-than-equations/content/Computer Science/Labs/Heads I Win Tails You Lose.md

 ## 📋 Dev Notes

-* You can use whatever language features you want to write this simulation (i.e. classes, functions, etc).
 * Automate everything!
 You don't need to manually update and record values for $m$, $p$, and $n$.
 Instead, set up the simulation to run all of your trials ($m$) for all of your step numbers ($n$) for a given probability of heads ($p$).
 Might I suggest some nested `for` loops?
 * This lab is very similar to [[This Diffusion Joke is Pretty Random]].
 You can use your work from that lab as a reference.